 No Time To Waste

-A school visited at the start of GB's biggest climate relay.
+At the hope-filled start of the climate relay.

 Britain’s biggest climate relay has had a tremendous start and it’s a joy to hear in our Carbon Copy Podcast special series from so many (extra)ordinary people along the way, about the things they are doing for climate and nature, and the impact they are making.
 For me, Running Out of Time exemplifies the mental model about our future, referred to in Beyond the Limits, that we need to encourage and promote.